abinit/abinit/doc/tutorial/eph4isotc.md

 !!! tip

-    Other visualizers are supported, see `abiview.py structure --help`.
+    Other graphical applications are supported, see `abiview.py structure --help`.
-    Note however that AbiPy assumes that these tools are **already installed and available in $PATH**.
+    Note that AbiPy assumes that these tools are **already installed and the binaries can be found in $PATH**.
-    The same command can be used with ABINIT input files as well as output files in netcdf format e.g. GSR.nc.
+    The same AbiPy command can be used with ABINIT input files as well as output files in netcdf format e.g. GSR.nc.

 MgB$_2$ crystallizes in the so-called
 [AlB$_2$ prototype structure](http://aflow.org/prototype-encyclopedia/AB2_hP3_191_a_d)
 with Boron atoms forming graphite-like (honeycomb) layers separated by layers of Mg atoms.
 This structure may be regarded as that of completely intercalated graphite with C replaced by B.
-Note also that MgB$_2$ is formally **isoelectronic to graphite** hence its band dispersion is expected to show some similarity to that of graphite and graphite intercalation compounds.
+Snince MgB$_2$ is formally **isoelectronic to graphite**, its band dispersion is expected to show some similarity to that of graphite and graphite intercalation compounds.

 ![](eph4isotc_assets/MgB2_structure.png)

 Now use the |abiopen| script to plot the electronic bands stored in the GSR file produced by the NSCF calculation (the second task of the first Work i.e. *w0/t1*):